AvePoint/cloud-api/docs/docs/Overview.md

 ### Endpoints Upon Data Center

 >[!NOTE]
->Effective April 2025 release, the following five products have been successfully deployed on **Google Cloud Platform (GCP)**:
+>Effective April 2025 release, AvePoint Online Services commercial production environment now supports the following **Google Cloud Platform (GCP) data centers**:
+> - GCP for Australia Southeast (Sydney)
+> - GCP for Japan (Tokyo)
+> - GCP for East US (Moncks Corner)
+> - GCP for West Europe (Eemshaven, Netherlands)
 >
-> - AvePoint Online Services
+> These GCP data centers are currently deployed with the following AvePoint services:
 > - Cloud Backup for Microsoft 365
 > - Cloud Backup for Google Workspace
+> - AvePoint Opus
 > - Insights
-> - AvePoint Opus
 >
 > In addition to the core deployments, the **public APIs** for these products now fully support **GCP data center endpoints**.
-This enhancement ensures seamless integration, improved latency, and optimized performance for users leveraging GCP infrastructure.

-Refer to the infrastructures and their data center endpoints in the table below:
+Refer to the data center endpoints in the table below:

 |Infrastructure | Region                    | URL                                 |
 |---|------------------------------|---------------------------------|